Private money lender as investment strategy

 Does it make sense to add “Private Money Lender” to your investment strategy?
 Most real estate investors take the direct approach, buying and then flipping or holding properties.
 But there are other, more indirect, ways to participate in the real estate investment game.
-One of these is to get involved on the other side of the investment table and become a private money lender.
+One of these is to get involved on the other side of the investment table and become a lender.
 Why would you go this route?
 Some investors just don’t want the hassle of buying, fixing and selling or becoming a landlord.
 Others want to add some diversity and expand their reach.

 What Does a Private Money Lender do?